nextcloud/desktop/doc/navigating.rst

 * Pause Sync
 * Remove Sync

+**Pause Sync** pauses sync operations without making any changes to your account.

-**Remove Sync** suspends all synchronization with an account without removing the account.
-This is useful when you know you're not going to be able to connect to your ownCloud server, for example when you're traveling, or when you want to save bandwidth.
-When you're ready to resume synchronization click the **Add Folder Sync Connection** button.
+**Remove Sync** suspends synchronization without removing the account, and it removes your folder sync selection.
+When you're ready to resume synchronization click the **Add Folder Sync Connection** button, and re-select the folders you want to sync.

 .. image:: images/client-7.png
    :alt: Extra options for sync operations